Demand Forecasting in Logistics: Methods, Process & Accuracy

 - Lower detention and demurrage fees through better capacity planning

-- Improved margin through negotiated carrier rates during low-demand periods
+- Improved margin through carrier rates negotiated during low demand periods

 - Cash flow improvement from tighter working capital management